Semantically Reflected Programs: Related Work

 Closest to our approach in this respect is the work on \emph{ontology-mediated} programming of Dubslaff, Koopmann and Turhan \cite{DubslaffKT19,DubslaffKT20}.
 Instead of operating on a knowledge graph, they define the concept of an ‘interface’ between the program and the knowledge graph.
 Technically, the interface defines explicit mappings from program states to the description logic, and vice versa, where the interaction happens through a number of designated variables and ‘hooks.’
 As underlying programming language, the authors use a stochastic guarded command language similar to PRISM \cite{PRISM4.0}, such that it is possible to perform probabilistic model checking on the ‘ontologized programs.’
 In contrast to our work, the programming language provides neither semantic reflection nor typing.
 However, it is interesting to compare the interface mechanism itself to our work in more detail.

 \SMOL uses an implicit ‘direct’ mapping for semantic lifting, and does not require that the correspondence between program and knowledge graph is described in two directions.
 From the point of view of the program, the variables $\mathit{Var}_{\mathbf{O}}$ and hooks $H_{\mathbf{O}}$ of an interface can be compared to the variables used in \smol{access} queries.
+The variables $\mathit{Var}_{\mathbf{O}}$ are those variables whose values are lifted into the knowledge graph, while $H_{\mathbf{O}}$ are concepts in the ontologies that are explicitly used inside the program.
 From the point of view of the knowledge graph, \SMOL reflects the complete program state (including all variables) into the knowledge graph, but our implementation of virtualization ensures that only those parts needed for semantic state access are actually generated.
 We believe that the semantic lifting of \SMOL subsumes the language concepts of ontology-mediated programming in terms of expressivity.

 Ontologies have also been explored in the context of type systems for programming languages.
 Leinberger \etal~\cite{DBLP:conf/esop/LeinbergerLS17} study DL concept expressions as static types in a $\lambda$-calculus, such that terms can be type-checked using SHACL constraints~\cite{DBLP:conf/semweb/LeinbergerSSLS19}.
 Existing programming languages can be integrated with RDF data using the type systems of Paar and Vrandecic~\cite{DBLP:conf/esws/PaarV11} and Leinberger \etal~\cite{DBLP:conf/semweb/LeinbergerSLSTV14}.
 It is interesting to observe that the difference between ontologies and regular types is not just about taste: (a) concepts allow more expressive structure than type hierarchies and (b) classes in programming languages are designed by the user to fit the needs of its application, while the concepts of the domain are designed to accommodate the needs of a general domain.
 The connection to types has also been investigated through mappings~\cite{DBLP:conf/seke/KalyanpurPBP04} and code generation~\cite{DBLP:conf/caise/StevensonD11}.
 While this line of work attempts to unify two tools made for different tasks, our approach with \SMOL is to propose a sensible interface.